6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 Cold Recruiting AIDA Template

 The AIDA template follows the Attention-Interest-Desire-Action model.
 Simply, it means grabbing the attention, creating interest in your offer, awakening the desire to hear more or buy a product, and ending with a clear call to action.
-It can be used in various situations besides cold recruiting email templates.

 Example: